RiccardoZappitelli/SimpleFernet/README.md

 # SimpleFernet

-A simple alternative of Fernet without using the heavy cryptography library
+A simple alternative of Fernet without using the heavy cryptography library but using pynacl.